Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/bp-checklist.md

-# Azure Resource Manager Best Practice Checklist
+# Azure Resource Manager Templates - Best Practice Checklist

 Use this as a quick checklist to ensure your sample meets the minimum set of guidelines for samples in this repository.
 For the full set and a detailed explanation see the [**Best Practices Guide**](/1-CONTRIBUTION-GUIDE/best-practices.md#best-practices).

 These practices ensure your sample provides a consistent, reliable experience across all Azure Clouds.

-## Best practices
+## Checklist

 + All uri's should be compatible with all clouds (Stack, China, Government)
 	+ See #9 in [**Best practices**](/1-CONTRIBUTION-GUIDE/best-practices.md#best-practices)